 5.1 BookstoreThe UNC Asheville Bookstore’s primary emphasis is academic, providing for the sale of books, supplies, and educational requirements associated with the academic programs at the University and for the sale of other supplies and services deemed necessary.
-As an auxiliary service, the Director of Auxiliary Services oversees the UNC Asheville Bookstore, Rocky's Convenience Store and the Campus OneCard.
-For more information, visit http://www.unca.edu/bookstore.
+For more information, visit UNC Asheville Bookstore.
+For information on textbook orders, see 5.2.7 below.

 5.2 Classroom Policies

 Prohibited Conduct (The Code c, UNC Policy Manual)

 It is misconduct, subject to disciplinary action, for a University employee, incident to any instructional, research, administrative or other University employment responsibility or authority, to evaluate or supervise any enrolled student of the institution with whom he or she has an amorous relationship or to whom he or she is related by blood, law or marriage.

 Evaluation Prior to Official Withdrawal Date